 Step 4: Add the chicken back to the pan and simmer for about 4 minutes.
 Remove to a platter.
 Add butter and capers to the sauce and pour over the chicken.
 Serve over pasta.

-How do you serve Chicken Piccata
+What to serve with Chicken Piccata

 Angel hair pasta is my favorite for creamy chicken piccata.
 You just want something to absorb some of the lemon caper sauce and a heavy pasta is better for a tomato or cream sauce.
 Of course, any will work, so use what’s in your pantry, but if purchasing just for this dish, I would pick angel hair.
 If you’re more of a potato person, then try it over mashed potatoes.